← Back to Library

 WHAT MAKES I CHING DIFFERENT FROM OTHER YES/NO ORACLES

-Answers that evolve
+Guidance that can evolve

 HOW TO GET A YES OR NO ANSWER